-Auto provisioning is a service to quickly deploy an instance cluster comprised of preemptible and pay-as-you-go instances.
-Auto provisioning supports one-click deployment of instance clusters with specified billing methods, zones, and instance families.
-Auto provisioning uses auto provisioning groups to schedule and maintain computing resources.
-You can use auto provisioning groups to provide stable computing power.
-This alleviates the instability caused by the reclaiming of preemptible instances, and avoids the repeated cumbersome process of manually creating instances.
+Auto Provisioning is a service to quickly deploy an instance cluster that consists of preemptible and pay-as-you-go instances.
+Auto Provisioning supports one-click deployment of instance clusters with specified billing methods, zones, and instance families.
+You can use auto provisioning groups to provide stable computing power, alleviate the instability caused by the reclaiming of preemptible instances, and eliminate the need to manually create instances.

 Preemptible instances are low-cost computing resources that are subject to a protection period of one hour.
 After the protection period expires, preemptible instances and their resources may be reclaimed.
-You need to pay attention to the availability of preemptible instances in the next hour after the protection period.
-If they are unavailable, you need to create new ones.
-As the number of preemptible instances increases, the maintenance time also increases.
-In this scenario, you can use auto provisioning groups to deploy instance clusters based on a configured target capacity and scheduling policy.
+You must pay attention to the availability of preemptible instances in the hour after the protection period.
+If the preemptible instances are unavailable, you must create new ones.
+As the number of preemptible instances increases, the time required to maintain them also increases.
+In this scenario, you can use auto provisioning groups to deploy instance clusters based on configured target capacities and scheduling policies.

 Similar to preemptible instances, auto provisioning groups are applicable to stateless application scenarios such as scalable website services, image rendering, big data analytics, and parallel computing.
 Auto provisioning groups support flexible policy combinations to alleviate the impact of reclaimed preemptible instances.
 In addition, the delivery of instance clusters is convenient.